Luantrannew/Simona_web/README.md

 ## Features

 - Import customer, product, order, and order line data from a CSV file.
+- Save the imported data into a PostgreSQL database.
 - Display lists of customers, products, and order lines.
-- Ensure data consistency by linking orders and order lines to existing customers and products.

 ## Requirements